Speak with a safari expert

 Tanzania’s eastern/coastal circuit

 With all the excitement of an African safari, complete with early mornings, dusty roads and adrenaline-inducing sightings, it is well worth taking a few days to collect one’s emotions before returning home from Tanzania.
-And where better to do that than on one of the country’s paradise tropical beaches?
+And where better to do that than on one of the country’s tropical paradise beaches?
 Though the mainland offers some beautiful spots to soak in the sun, the islands off-shore provide the best seaside escapes.

 Zanzibar Island

 Zanzibar is the largest and most popular of Tanzania’s islands, renowned as a honeymoon destination and beach paradise.
 From dazzling beaches to the vibrant cultural hub of Stone Town, Zanzibar is an accessible and relatively affordable island Utopia.
+When planning your time in Zanzibar, it’s worth researching the different coastal areas: some beaches buzz with activity and crowds, others feel overly touristy with persistent beach vendors, and a few have little sandy shoreline but offer excellent snorkelling just offshore.

 Mafia Island